A topic from the subject of Quantification in Chemistry.

 Introduction

 Mass spectrometry is a powerful analytical technique used to identify and quantify molecules.
-In this experiment, we will demonstrate how mass spectrometry can be used to quantify a known amount of caffeine in a sample of coffee.
+This experiment demonstrates the quantification of caffeine in a coffee sample using liquid chromatography-mass spectrometry (LC-MS).

 Materials